This post contains compensated links. Please read our disclaimer for more info.

 The Padma Legian

 If your budget allows it all families must stay at least once at the all time favourite resort of families travelling to Bali.
-Children under 7 can’t stay in the Lagoon Access Rooms for safety reasons but there are many other family rooms.
-Fabulous pools and kids facilities you may never want to leave!
+The family rooms are fantastic with the kids having a seperate bunk room.
+Fabulous pools and kids facilities, you may never want to leave!
 Check out our full review of our stay at Padma Legian here.